COVID-19 ServicesPromptMD is here for you.

 Get tested for COVID-19 at PromptMD

-- If you are experiencing upper respiratory symptoms consistent with those of COVID-19 (cough, fever, body aches, fatigue, recent loss of taste) we can perform a molecular test to determine if you currently have the virus.
-Viral COVID-19 tests are available at all locations on a walk-in basis.
+If you are experiencing upper respiratory symptoms consistent with those of COVID-19 (cough, fever, body aches, fatigue, recent loss of taste) a rapid antigen and/or a molecular PCR test can determine if you currently have the virus.

 COVID-19 is a new virus strain that has only spread in people since December 2019.
 It belongs to the same family of virus as the common cold, SARS and MERS.
 However, it seems to be more contagious than these related coronaviruses.
 According to current evidence, COVID-19 virus primarily spreads through airborne respiratory droplets, close contact, and contaminated surfaces.